Ralpina/Workshop-OTU-pipeline/README.md

    </details>

    :triangular_flag_on_post::computer: Once the directories have been created, we can upload the sequence files .ab1 (to the folder "seqs"), the script files (to the folder "scripts"), and the UNITE database (to the folder "database"), using the SFTP connection set up earlier to navigate the proper directory.
+Notice that we are using the [UNITE v.9 database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2938068), but you can look for new releases [here](https://unite.ut.ee/repository.php).

    #### Scripts